Six Flags Magic Mountain: Cinema, television, and computer games

 In 2011, the park was chosen as the setting for the Travel Channel's version of the quiz show Scream!
 If You Know the Answer.
 The Glee cast visited the park in 2012 for their senior skip day in the "Big Brother" episode, where they ride Viper.

 In 2013, a large section of the parking lot was blocked off for a Toyota Camry commercial.
 Both pictures and the background footage reveal Goliath and Colossus, indicating that it is Magic Mountain where the commercial was shot.
 The ride that was built for the commercial bears a resemblance to the park's new coaster at the time, Full Throttle: a big hill, a barrier-test loop, a backwards propulsion section, and a forwards propulsion section that runs through a tunnel placed next to the hill.

+In 2013, the Nickelodeon TV show "Sam & Cat" featured an episode about the protagonists organizing a day at "Mystic Mountain", a parody of Magic Mountain, although the park was never filmed.

 In 2016, Goliath was used for a Carpool Karaoke segment with Selena Gomez.

 In 2017, the park and Full Throttle were used in the filming of the music video for Katy Perry's "Chained to the Rhythm".

 In 2017, areas of the park were used in the filming of the Netflix comedy Sandy Wexler starring Adam Sandler.

 In 2021, some areas of the park were used in the filming of the Netflix comedy Yes Day.

 Although not featured, Magic Mountain is mentioned numerous times in the Netflix horror-comedy Santa Clarita Diet.

-A recreation of Magic Mountain was featured built in the computer game RollerCoaster Tycoon 2, including a blank version of the park with no rides and attractions.
+A recreation of Magic Mountain was featured built in the computer game RollerCoaster Tycoon 2, including both a blank version of the park with no rides and attractions and a version of the park as it stood at the game's release in 2002, albeit missing both Batman: The Ride and the Riddler's Revenge.

 Attractions

 Roller coasters

-Six Flags Magic Mountain holds the record for most roller coasters in an amusement park at 20.
+Six Flags Magic Mountain holds the record for most roller coasters in an amusement park with nineteen.